Vasoline: Music videos

-The music videos (directed by Kevin Kerslake) were in heavy rotation on MTV when the single was released in 1994.
+The music videos (directed by Kevin Kerslake) were in heavy rotation on MTV.
 There are at least three different versions of the video, labeled "X Version", "Y Version", and "Z Version".
 All versions are similar, using parts of the same footage with some minor differences and shown in different orders.
 The single album art is taken directly from the music video.